Last Month in Yosemite: August 2018

 In other photographic news, we were delighted to have the chance to see some of the Yosemite shots captured by middle school students in the donor-supported Parks in Focus program this summer.
 Young adventurers from two Bay Area-based organizations — Real Options for City Kids and the Boys and Girls Clubs of the Peninsula — took the photos during their summer camping trips in the park, during which they hiked, learned about nature, practiced environmental stewardship, and used digital photography to connect with their surroundings.

 This year, in addition to exploring in and around Yosemite Valley, the Parks in Focus students headed up to the park's high country to check out flora, fauna and scenery at places such as Olmsted Point and Tuolumne Meadows.
-Head to Flickr to see some of the top shots taken by Parks in Focus participants this summer, and to check out some pics of the program in action.
+Head to Flickr to see some of the top shots taken by (and of) Parks in Focus participants this summer.

 Yosemite Butterfly Count

 Results from the eighth annual Yosemite Butterfly Count (held at the end of July) were released last month.
 Here's a quick numerical recap of the event, which brought together dozens of lepidopteran enthusiasts and experts for a day of learning about and looking for butterflies:

 - 41: Number of participants in 2018 count

 - 5,000 feet: Elevation range of the search area (6,400 feet - 11,000 feet)